Matcher

 @zxcvbn-ts/matcher-pwned

-The pwned matcher is an async matcher that will make a k-anonymity password request to the have i been pwned api.
-If you bind zxcvbn-ts to your input field and execute the function on every new character typed, be sure to use the provided debounce function.
+If you bind zxcvbn-ts to your input field and execute the function on every new character typed, be sure to use the provided debounce function to avoid making too many API requests.